Update due to COVID-19 (posted 7/23/20)

 Support of the Whole Person

 Integrated care means we can look at the whole person.
 While working with individuals enrolled in behavioral healthcare,we may also learn that they experience chronic pain.
 A client could visit the ER multiple times a year for foot pain, and only be prescribed pain meds.
 By addressing their primary care needs, we may find that the foot pain was actually a symptom of diabetes; this allows everyone in the care coordination circle to support them with diabetes management, blood sugar checks, and diet.

 By offering primary care to our clients, we can now coordinate care, address physical concerns and make significant changes in health outcomes like emergency room visits.
 Prior to integrating mental health and primary care, a client could have visited the ER more than 25 times a year.
 Through wraparound coordination of services, we are able to get a client into respite or into treatment and work together to help them stabilize in order to find housing – and ultimately not end up back in the ER.
 This is whole health care.

 Preventative & Proactive

-For some individuals, seeking medical care can be stressful and overwhelming, leading to avoidance of doctors, tests, etc. This can negatively impact their health and well-being.
+For some individuals, seeking medical care can be stressful and overwhelming, leading to avoidance of doctors, tests — this can negatively impact their health and well-being.
 If they are coming in for their behavioral health needs regularly, we can use that time to also check on their physical health needs.
-This is a win-win for our clients, and for the care providers.
+It is a win-win for our clients, and for the care providers.
 We can offer preventative healthcare, as well as address concerns in a more accessible and coordinated way.